Financial-Times/content-k8s-provisioner/README.md

 # Delivery cluster on Kubernetes POC

 ## Description
-This repository contains the files needed to provision clusters using Kubernetes on AWS for UPP (delivery, publishing, neo4j) and PAC platforms.
+This repository contains the files required to provision clusters using Kubernetes on AWS for UPP (delivery, publishing, neo4j) and PAC platforms.

 It uses [kube-aws](https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws.html) for provisioning the cluster on AWS.